dharapvj/k8s-adventure/src/kops.md

 * KOPS creates AutoScalingGroups (in AWS) for master and for nodes.
 You can easily scale horizontally and vertically by changing ASG (via [KOPS CLI](https://kops.sigs.k8s.io/cli/kops/).
 Direct AWS change are not required and recommended).
 * All the changes in KOPS are expected to done via configuration changes.
 Entire configuration is expressed via YAML.
 Detaild documentation of cluster API is [here](https://kops.sigs.k8s.io/cluster_spec/).

+To create KOPS cluster you can either pass params to `kops create cluster` command OR you can profile a yaml file with all the details using `kops create -f kops-spec.yaml`
-Below cheatsheet can help you get kubernetes cluster created in AWS by running 5-6 commands.
+Below cheatsheet can help you get KOPS cluster created by running 5-6 commands in both ways.

 ``` shell
 # read more here